xockcin/gridswitch/README.md

 NOTE TO SELF: At the time of this writing, it removes SOME of the sets but not all of them.
 I don't know what's going on!
 Addendum: Ok, I know what the problem is: it's not counting the sets that are all the way to the right.
 Somehow those aren't getting added to the big envelope.
 I knew this was going to be a problem, and now I have to figure it out.

+## Step Six: Make The Sets Wait A Second Before They Disappear

+NOTE TO SELF: I opted to use JQuery effects, which forced me to find a newer CDN link.
+Interesting.

+## Step Seven: Make The Buttons Above The Empty Squares Move Down To Fill The Space

+This will be tricky